jonsabados/sabadoscodes.com/infrastructure/README.md

 ### Required manual configuration

 There are a couple of things that must be setup by hand before `terraform apply` can be run.
-First, the domain name to use must be registered in route53, and then an ACM certificate for that domain should be requested.
-This certificate should also have an alternate name with a www. prefix.
-Finally some parameters need to be entered in SSM, they are:
+First, the domain name to use must be registered in route53, and then some parameters need to be entered in SSM, they are:
  * `sabadoscodes.domain`: This should be a string and be set to the target domain name (no www prefix)
  * `sabadoscodes.uibucket`: This should be the name of the bucket to use for hosting front end static assets.
 This